miamuso/Kraken/README.md

  Then the hero section, or the whole intro section, I hardcoded that html into the index.php section.

- For the two sections with the coffee images and text paragraphs, I added them as custom HTML blocks in the editor, and then styled them normally.
+ For the two sections with the coffee images and text paragraphs, I added them as custom HTML blocks in the editor, and then styled them with my custom CSS file.

  I also added the last large section with the coffee shop image background that is rotated in the design brief.
 I added that as a post as well, and rotated it/styled it with my custom CSS.

- Last, I added the footer HTML in the footer.php section.
+ Last, I added the footer HTML that I had written, in the footer.php section.

- I styled all the sections with my custom.css file, including position, background colors/gradients etc.
+ I styled all the sections with my custom.css file, including position, background colors/gradients etc. Then I added that JavaScript that I had written into the file.

  ## Additional Features